leksevzip/bruhterminal-api/README.md

 # BruhTerminal.API
 > Made in about an hour i think?

-Easy and lightweight TUI library that can be useful for whipping up quick personal utilities or tool
+Easy and lightweight TUI library that can be useful for whipping up quick personal utilities or tools
 ## How to use
 1. Download `BruhTerminal.API.dll` from releases
 2. Add a reference to the DLL